Alison Brooks: Cultural and higher education buildings

-Quarterhouse in Folkestone, Brooks’ first building for the performing arts, was completed in 2009.
+Quarterhouse in Folkestone, Brooks' first building for the performing arts, was completed in 2009.
 The building's notable fluted mesh cladding was inspired by the maritime iconography of Fokestone, the translucency of local scallop shells, and the stage curtains that the building would house.
-Exeter College, Oxford’s 6000 square metre Cohen Quadrangle also featured an innovative cladding and opened its doors to students in 2017, winning multiple awards for education building design.
-Rowan Moore, The Guardian’s architecture critic, described the new Quad as, ‘A tour de force that puts people first.’
+Exeter College, Oxford's 6000 square metre Cohen Quadrangle also featured an innovative cladding and opened its doors to students in 2017, winning multiple awards for education building design.
+Rowan Moore, The Guardians architecture critic, described the new Quad as "A tour de force that puts people first."

 Design for the new entrance building and porters lodge of Homerton College, Cambridge is in its final stages.
-Alison Brooks Architects was shortlisted, from close to 200 international expressions of interest, to redevelop the London School of Economics’ 43 Lincolns Inn Fields into the new Firoz Lalji Global Hub.
+Alison Brooks Architects was shortlisted, from close to 200 international expressions of interest, to redevelop the London School of Economics' 43 Lincolns Inn Fields into the new Firoz Lalji Global Hub.